PipelineDeals/engineering_docs/job-tiers.md

 Below are the job tiers and duties associated to each level of developer at PipelineDeals.

+## VP Engineering

+__Process and structure__
+ * Define and enhance the software delivery process for all teams.
+ * Define the teams and who leads them.

+__Initiative & Attitude__
+ * Be the spokesperson for the entire Engineering team.
+ * Evangelize the Engineering team to the company and beyond.
+ * Leads technical direction of all products.

+__Team Management__
+ * Manage all Engineering teams.
+ * Build and maintain a hiring pipeline.
+ * Motivate the entire Engineering department towards a company-wide finish line.

 ## Team Lead

 __Technical Skills__